2012 in UFC: UFC on Fuel TV: Sanchez vs. Ellenberger

 UFC on Fuel TV: Sanchez vs. Ellenberger (also known as UFC on Fuel TV 1), was the first UFC event to air exclusively on Fuel TV.
-It was held on February 15, 2012 at the Omaha Civic Auditorium in Omaha, Nebraska.
+It was held on February 15, 2012, at the Omaha Civic Auditorium in Omaha, Nebraska.
 At the time, the event was the most watched show ever aired on Fuel TV with 217,000 viewers tuning in.

 Background

 The main event consisted of Diego Sanchez facing Jake Ellenberger.
 Ellenberger came into the match on a five fight win streak, four of which ended by stoppage, including one against Jake Shields.
-The fight against Ellenberger would become Sanchez's eighteenth fight with the UFC going back to April 2005 when he won The Ultimate Fighter 1.
+The fight against Ellenberger would be Sanchez's seventeenth fight with the UFC going back to April 2005 when he won The Ultimate Fighter 1.
 Ellenberger continued his win streak defeating Sanchez by unanimous decision.

 Rani Yahya was expected to face Jonathan Brookins at the event.
 However, Yahya was forced out of the bout with an injury and replaced by Vagner Rocha.

 Promotional newcomers Yoislandy Izquierdo and Bernardo Magalhaes were expected to face each other at the event.
 However, Izquierdo was not allowed to compete due to a contractual dispute with another organization and was replaced by Tim Means.

 A bout between Buddy Roberts and Sean Loeffler was scheduled for the preliminary card.
 However, the pairing was scrapped on the day of the event as Loeffler injured his ankle during a pre-fight warm up.
 With the loss of the Roberts/Loeffler bout, the event took place with only nine fights, making it the smallest fight card for the promotion since UFC 110 in 2010.

 Results

 Bonus awards

-Fighters were awarded $50,000 bonuses.
+The following fighters received $50,000 bonuses.